x-nash/Sauce_Demo_Automation/README.md

 + [Node.js](https://nodejs.org/en/download/prebuilt-installer)
 + Any IDE (I use [VS Code](https://code.visualstudio.com/download))

-## Steps to execute the test
+## Steps to run the project

 1. Clone the repository to your local machine.
+2. Open the folder in your IDE.
-2. Run `npm install` on the terminal of the project folder.
-You can see a new `node_modules` folder popping up in the folder.
+3. Open the terminal here and run the command `npm install`.
+You can see a new `node_modules` folder popping up in your project folder.
-3. Run `npx wdio run ./wdio.conf.js`
+4. Run `npx wdio run ./wdio.conf.js`